Project-Books/book-project/README.md

 ### Eclipse

-In Eclipse, you will need to run Maven install before running the project (right click anywhere in the pom.xml and select Run as > Maven install.
+In Eclipse, you will need to run Maven install before running the project (right click anywhere in the pom.xml and select Run as > Maven install).

 ### Access database